What requirements must coffee comply with to be allowed on the European market?

 - Check the European Commission’s guidance document for information on certain key questions related to import requirements and the European rules on food hygiene and official food controls.

-- Read more about health control on the European Union’s Trade Helpdesk.
+- Read more about health control and consumer protection on the European Commission’s Access2Markets webpage.

 - Expect buyers to ask you about your harvesting and processing protocols.
 Make sure you have this information available.
 Examples of questions you can expect are: where you dry your coffee, how you avoid foreign materials and if you have a system in place to control fermentation.
 For more information, read this publication to understand what coffee trader Trabocca does to comply with food safety regulations.

-Food contamination can occur at different stages of the production process due to environmental contamination, cultivation practices, processing methods or transportation.
+Food contamination can occur at different stages of the production process due to environmental elements, cultivation practices, processing methods or transportation.
 Since many contaminants are naturally occurring, it would be impossible to impose a total ban on them.
 European Union legislation ensures that contaminants are kept at levels that are as low as possible so that they do not threaten human health or negatively impact the quality of food.
-The levels are set on the basis of scientific advice provided by the European Food Safety Authority (EFSA).
+The levels are set based on scientific advice provided by the European Food Safety Authority (EFSA).

 The main contaminants likely to be found in coffee products are: